 Student concentration is a crucial factor that determine their ability to learn and apply the knowledge imparted by teachers.
 In a study conducted by Terraza Arciniegas, Amaya, Piedrahita Carvajal, Rodriguez-Marin, Duque-Muñoz and Martinez-Vargas (2022), a system is proposed to monitor student attention in an online learning environment using computer vision algorithms.
 The authors utilize a Recurrent Neural Network (RNN) to identify facial landmarks, which detects if a student is maintaining a frontal position towards the device used to attend an online class.
 Their study highlights some limitations present in current proposals.

 Conversely, the work by Berrezueta-Guzman et al. (2021) presents a robotic system designed to interact with children diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) to help them correct unhealthy habits and inappropriate behaviours associated with ADHD.
 This system is tailored for children diagnosed with ADHD; however, despite its promising aspects, when applied broadly, it may disrupt children without such conditions.
-Furthermore, this system lacks notification, alert, or alarm feature to inform their guardians.
+Furthermore, this system lacks notification, alert, or alarm features to inform their guardians.

-In an effort to include the tutor’s participation to improve the emotional wellbeing of children, Torddis2 is
+In an effort to include the tutor’s participation to improve the emotional well-being of children, Torddis2 is

 introduced as a solution utilising technological advances to monitor students’ behaviour while they carry out school tasks independently in their homes and informs the tutors of any developments, so they can reassure their children that they are not alone.
 Additionally, Torddis is enabled to play sounds that can be personalised messages in accordance with the users’ preferences.